Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 - If no plausible solution is found after six tries, the harness picks the solution with the least amount of edit/lint/test problems.

-It's important to be clear that during benchmarking *aider only had access to the pre-existing tests in the problem's repo*.
+It's important to be clear that
+*aider and the benchmark harness only had access to the pre-existing tests in each problem's repo*.
-It could not see or run the held out "acceptance tests" that are used later to see if the SWE Bench problem was correctly resolved.
+They could not see or run the held out "acceptance tests" that are used after benchmarking to see if the
+SWE Bench problem was correctly resolved.

 The benchmarking process was similar to how a developer might use aider to